patridge/patridgedev.com-jekyll/_posts/2018-10-22-add-variables-to-your-custom-dotnet-new-template.md

 excerpt_separator: <!--more-->
 ---

 Previously, I covered [creating your first custom `dotnet new` template](https://www.patridgedev.com/2018/10/09/making-a-custom-dotnet-new-template/).
 Now, let's work on customizing the content our template generates based on inputs provided via the command line.
-I’ll be working from the [same custom template from that post](https://www.patridgedev.com/2018/10/09/making-a-custom-dotnet-new-template/), which is just a `dotnet new console` output with its own **.template.config** setup.
+I'll be working from the [same custom template from that post](https://www.patridgedev.com/2018/10/09/making-a-custom-dotnet-new-template/), which is just a `dotnet new console` output with its own **.template.config** setup.
 If you want a starter template project to get you going, use the template from the [**1-custom-template** folder](https://github.com/patridge/demo-custom-dotnet-template/tree/master/1-custom-template) from the [Git repo from that blog post](https://github.com/patridge/demo-custom-dotnet-template).

 > This is the second in a collection of posts about [creating custom templates for the `dotnet new` system](https://www.patridgedev.com/tag/template/).